abdulrauf824/abdulrauf824/README.md

 ## 🌟 Fun Facts & Coding Habits

-- Most of my coding is done in **HTML** — structuring the web beautifully.
+- Most of my coding is done in Angular — building dynamic and robust web applications.
-- I'm a **night owl 🦉**, with my best ideas and code flowing late at night.
+-I'm a night owl 🦉, with my best ideas and code flowing late at night.
-- I consistently commit quality code and keep learning every day.
+-I consistently commit quality code and keep learning every day.

 ---